-- Clean up the transmission and touch-up unpainted areas (use heat resistant paint). - ☐ Fill the transmission with Dextron III ATF fluid to prevent internal corrosion.
-(Extended storage only, 12 months or more). - □ Loosen attaching hardware from the transmission output flange and propeller shaft coupling flange before removing the boat from the water.
-Separate the flanges and spray with lubricant. - □ Inspect the gear shift cable, linkage, and attachments.
+- Clean up the transmission and touch-up unpainted areas (use heat resistant paint). - ☐ Fill the transmission with Dextron III ATF fluid to prevent internal corrosion. - □ Loosen attaching hardware from the transmission output flange and propeller shaft coupling flange before removing the boat from the water.
+Separate the flanges and spray with lubricant. - Inspect the gear shift cable, linkage, and attachments.
 Look for corrosion of the end fittings, cracks or cuts in the conduit, and bending of the actuator rods.
 Lubricate all moving parts.